How can I use my HSA?

 When you turn 65 and enroll in Medicare, you can’t contribute to your HSA anymore.
-You can keep using your account tax-free for out-of-pocket health care expenses.
+But you can keep using your account tax-free for out-of-pocket health care expenses.
 You can also:

-- Pay your Medicare premiums, deductibles, copays and coinsurances
+- Pay your Medicare premiums, deductibles, copays and coinsurance

 - Pay your share of retiree medical insurance premiums through your former employer